5 Tips to Make the Workplace Menopause-Friendly

 When all these are handy, women won’t have to stay home during their menses or leave their workstations quite often to buy the essentials.

-Changes have been observed lately, and companies are tying up with companies offering virtual appointments for menopause care.
+Changes have been observed lately, and organizations are tying up with companies offering virtual appointments for menopause care.
 Some apps that provide unlimited access to trained specialists for menopause care include Peppy Health, Midday, and Maven.

 FAQs